DV

 What is the difference between QQQI and SPYI?

-QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options strategy, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
+QQQI (NEOS Nasdaq-100 High Income ETF) tracks NASDAQ 100 with an options approach, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
 They are issued by NEOS and NEOS respectively.

 Can I hold both QQQI and SPYI?